Dell PowerFlex - powerflex

 PowerFlex groups various so-called SDS under logical groups within a protection domain.
 Those SDS are the hosts that contribute storage capacity to the PowerFlex cluster.
 A protection domain contains storage pools, which represent a set of physical storage devices from different SDS.
 LXD creates its volumes in those storage pools.

 You can take a snapshot of any volume in PowerFlex, which will create an independent copy of the parent volume.
-PowerFlex volumes get added as a NVMe drive to the respective LXD host the volume got mapped to.
-For this, the LXD host connects to one or multiple NVMe SDT provided by PowerFlex.
+PowerFlex volumes get added as a drive to the respective LXD host the volume got mapped to.
+In case of NVMe/TCP, the LXD host connects to one or multiple NVMe SDT provided by PowerFlex.
 Those SDT run as components on the PowerFlex storage layer.
+In case of SDC, the LXD hosts don’t set up any connection by themselves.
+Instead they depend on the SDC to make the volumes available on the system for consumption.

 powerflex driver in LXD